 Below are a series of statements regarding your fatigue.
-By fatigue we mean a sense of tiredness, lack of energy body give-out.
-Please read each statement and choose a number from 1 to 7, where # 1 indicates you completel disagree with the statement and # 7 indicates you completely agree.
-Please answer these questions as they app past TWO WEEKS.
+By fatigue we mean a sense of tiredness, lack of energy or total body give-out.
+Please read each statement and choose a number from 1 to 7, where # 1 indicates you completely disagree with the statement and # 7 indicates you completely agree.
+Please answer these questions as they apply to the past TWO WEEKS.